 If you represent the party opposing summary judgment, you must decide whether to follow the order of argument in the moving party’s memorandum.
 Doing so makes it easier for the judge to compare your arguments with the moving party’s arguments on the same issue.
 However, following the order of argument in the moving party’s memorandum may result in your strongest argument not appearing first.
+It may also result in your accepting the moving party’s framing of the case.
 I recommend using the most effective order for the arguments in your memorandum, even if it differs from the order used by the moving party.

 The order of arguments is also an issue when there are cross-motions for summary judgment.
 Although the initial opposing party must file a separate “Cross-Motion for Summary Judgment,” the arguments opposing the moving party’s motion and in support of the cross-motion should appear in the same memorandum.
 It makes sense to divide the argument into major sections, the first containing arguments opposing the motion and the second setting forth arguments in favor of the cross-motion.
 Within each section, however, you can order the arguments based on the considerations outlined above.

 Keep the focus on your client’s arguments.
 Within each division of the argument section and within individual paragraphs and sentences, maintain a focus on your client’s position and view of the case.
 Refer to your opponent’s position in subordinate clauses or buried in the middle of sentences and paragraphs.